-The oldest known living organisms on earth are trees.
+The oldest known living organisms on earth are trees, and we can determine metric dating with tree rings.
 One of these ancient living organisms, is an Irish Oak and the other a Bristlecone pine.

-Calculating the growth rate of these organisms, typically producing an annual, one-two growth rings per year, the oldest known trees are between 4,500 and 4,767 years old (about the estimated time of Noah’s flood).
+the age of a tree can be estimated by Dendrochronology.
+Dendrochronology is the Calculation of the growth rate of these trees, which typically producing an annual, one-two growth rings within its trunk.
+The oldest known trees are between 4,500 and 4,767 years old (about the estimated time of Noah’s flood).

-It is necessary to note that a tree ring is an indication of a season of growth, not necessarily an annual growth ring.
+It is necessary to note that a trees rings is an indication of a season of growth, not necessarily an annual growth ring.
 Thus, a tree could actually be younger than indicated if the conditions where right to have more than one season of growth in a specific year.

 Fig. 1- Methuselah is a tree estimated to have germinated roughly 2832 B.C. high in the White Mountains of Inyo County in eastern California; it is a Great Basin Bristlecone Pine.